alfa33333/statstro2024/README.md

 # statstro2024
-Basic website for the statstro 2024 website
+Basic website for the statstro 2024 workshop